franBec/pollitoDev/content/en/blog/2023-03-11-course-review-004-node.md

 The instructor is engaged with the content: GitHub repositories are used by chapters so that the student can reference the material at any time.

-The content of the course covers aspects such as
+The content of the course covers aspects such as:

 - Data manipulation (CRUD)
 - Authentication, user roles, and security